*Updated: Feb 15, 2026

 Features Include:

-- Curated Curiosities: A few articles, videos, or podcasts online that have been interesting or insightful.
+- Curated Curiosities: A few articles, videos, or podcasts that I’ve found interesting.

-- & a Closing Benediction: Think of it as a little devotional to wrap it up.
+- & a Closing Benediction: A little devotional thought to wrap it up.